elephantscale/es-training-new/search-common/slides/Lucene.md

 * After P and D agree (with the help of a judge) to the list of key words
 * Company D has to do eDiscovery
   - Collect data from custodians
-  - “Process the data” – that is, index it
+  - "Process the data" – that is, index it
   - Run review (privilege, counsel-client, responsive)
   - Produce